sparqling/spang/spfmt/README.md

 ## Usage on a web site

-* Download spfmt_bundled.js and call it in your HTML.
+* Download spfmt_bundled.js and use it in your HTML.

 ```
 <script src="/js/spfmt_bundled.js"></script>
 ```

-* Then you can use `spfmt.reformat`
+* Then you can use `spfmt.reformat`.
 ```javascript
 spfmt.reformat("SELECT * WHERE {?s ?p ?o}");
 /*